Sahlar7/RouletteFM/README.md

 ### Spotify Developer Account Setup
 1. Navigate to https://developer.spotify.com/ and create an account if necessary.
 Once you are logged in, navigate to the dashboard.
 2. Click the "create app" button and fill out the form.
 IMPORTANT: for running locally, make sure your redirect uri is ```http://localhost:{PORT}/callback```, e.g ```http://localhost:3001/callback```.
-The port number should be whichever port you will host the backend server.
+The port number should be whichever port you will host the backend server (3001 by default).

 ### Installation & Setup
 1. Clone the repository: